Family Life Advancement Center

 In 2011, our leadership team envisioned a campus that housed transitional living apartments, an expanded child care facility and a center which could connect the community to resources and services aimed at serving those at risk of or experiencing homelessness.
 In 2014, this vision came to pass when we unexpectedly became the owners of property located on N. Taylor Street on Green Bay’s west side.
 Freedom House’s west side campus is known as “The Bridge”.

 A bridge is defined as a “time, place, or means of connection or transition.”
 In keeping with this definition, The Bridge houses a transitional living program.
 Our rent-based transitional living program serves homeless families with children who are unable to move into permanent housing from a shelter or other community program.
 With the help of case management and supportive programing, families are given time to overcome barriers and take the next steps in their journey towards self-sufficiency.
-Eight fully furnished apartments, a shared resource room, laundry room, and a “Bridge Store” stocked with hygiene and household items provide a safe, clean and encouraging community for families during this time of transition.
+Nine fully furnished apartments, a shared resource room, laundry room, and a “Bridge Store” stocked with hygiene and household items provide a safe, clean and encouraging community for families during this time of transition.